ClickHouse/ClickHouse/docs/en/sql-reference/statements/optimize.md

 ORDER BY (pk, sk);
 ```

-The `MergeTree` engine does not have parameters.

-**Valid cases**

-In the case below all columns are taken into account, i.e. row is removed only if all values in all columns are equal to corresponding values in another row.
+Columns for deduplication are not specified, so all of them are taken into account.
+Row is removed only if all values in all columns are equal to corresponding values in previous row:
-Here and below we need to add `FINAL` to force deduplication in case of a small set of data.

 ``` sql
 OPTIMIZE TABLE dup_example FINAL DEDUPLICATE;